· · AI

 Tip 1 says editing your prompt saves “up to 40 percent” of tokens.
 There is no source.
 Anthropic’s published guidance does say to edit before sending, but does not quote a savings figure.
 The 40 percent is a marketing number invented to look concrete.
 The real saving depends on how long your conversation is when you make the correction.
 On message 2, you save almost nothing.
 On message 25, the saving is real.
 There is no average that holds up.

 Tip 2 says starting a new conversation every 20 messages cuts tokens “up to 50x per turn”.
 This is the one that bothers me most.
 The math only works if you assume very long assistant responses (5,000+ tokens each), no caching, and you compare a fresh first message to a polluted message 30.
 In a typical CEO-style conversation with shorter assistant responses, the ratio is closer to 5x to 10x.
 A “50x” number is a worst-case figure presented as an average.
 And Anthropic’s own recommendation is not “start fresh every 20 messages” but “use Memory and chat search to reference earlier work without dragging the whole history along”.
-The Memory feature reached every plan tier in 2026, including the free one.
-Claude searches your old conversations for relevant context on demand, which is what the carousel should have recommended.
+The Memory feature now covers every plan tier, including the free one, and on paid plans Claude can also search your old conversations for relevant context on demand.
+That combination is what the carousel should have recommended.

 Both tips work as patterns.
 Both lose credibility when they pin a specific number to the pattern.
 If you see a Claude tip with a number that ends in 0 and no citation, you are looking at a confident guess.